Sunday, 2 November 2025

 CV making

-The CV-making activity introduced students to the purpose and importance of a Curriculum Vitae for academics, internships, and job applications.
+The CV-making activity introduced students to the purpose and importance of a curriculum vitae for academics, internships, and job applications.
 They learned key components and formatting guidelines, such as alignment, font, bullet points, headings, spacing, and maintaining a professional tone.
 Students explored digital tools like Microsoft Word, Google Docs, and online CV builders (Zety, ResumeGemini) to design their CVs, with in-class practice, peer review, and faculty guidance.
-As a take-home task, they finalized and submitted their CVs, gaining confidence in creating professional documents, improving digital literacy, and enhancing career readiness.
+As a take-home task, they finalised and submitted their CVs, gaining confidence in creating professional documents, improving digital literacy, and enhancing career readiness.

 Virtual Meeting Etiquette